Iran to load own nuclear fuel rods in Tehran reactor

 Iran says it was forced to make its own fuel for the Tehran reactor after failing to agree terms for a deal to obtain it from the West to replenish imported Argentinian stocks expected to run out in the near future.
 But many analysts doubted Iran would be able to convert its uranium into special reactor fuel.

-The West accuses Iran of covertly trying to develop the means to produce nuclear bombs with its uranium enrichment program.
-Iran, the world's No. 5 crude oil exporter, says its nuclear facilities are part of a peaceful energy program and it would retaliate for any attack on them.
+The West accuses Iran of covertly trying to develop the means to produce nuclear bombs with its uranium enrichment programme.
+Iran, the world's No. 5 crude oil exporter, says its nuclear facilities are part of a peaceful energy programme and it would retaliate for any attack on them.

 The most recent talks between world powers and Iran failed in January 2011 because of Iran's refusal to suspend its sensitive uranium enrichment work, as demanded by several U.N. resolutions and major powers.